exercism/problem-specifications/exercises/state-of-tic-tac-toe/description.md

 If a board meets the following conditions, it is invalid:

 - The players took turns out of order (remember that `X` starts).
-- The game was played after it already ended, i.e. more than one row/column/diagonal contains the same symbol thrice.
+- The game was played after it already ended.

 ## Examples